calmjs/calmjs.webpack/README.rst

     $ CALMJS_TEST_ENV=. python -m unittest calmjs.webpack.tests.make_suite

+As this particular form of invocation make direct use of whatever the current Node.js environment found, this may be used to test for compatibility with other versions of webpack intended for use with the current environment (e.g. if a specific package declared specific later versions of webpack for their artifact build process.).

-Do note that if the |calmjs.dev| package is unavailable, a number of tests relating to integration with |karma| will be skipped.
+Also note that if the |calmjs.dev| package is unavailable, a number of tests relating to integration with |karma| will be skipped.
 To avoid this, either install |calmjs.dev| manually, or install |calmjs.webpack|
 using its extras dependencies declaration like so: